Thursday, June 13, 2013

 2. Get Organized

-Many of our popular floor plans offer sizable closet spaces, attic areas, and storage options; make the most of them!
+popular floor plans offer sizable closet spaces, attic areas, and storage options; make the most of them!
 Install space saving shelving in your garage so that everything has a place.
 Use large plastic bins to store holiday decorations, sports equipment, and out of season clothing items.
 Reorganize your bedroom closet to make sure you aren’t keeping clothing you never wear.
 If you haven’t worn an item in the last 6 months, chances are you probably don’t need it.
-For tips on how to organize your kitchen, read our previous blog post.
+For tips on how to organize your kitchen, read our

 3. Save More/Get out of Debt